Sabagadis Woldu: Rise to Power

 Three of his letters have survived.
 One to the Patriarch of Alexandria Peter complains of the behavior of Abuna Qerellos, sarcastically asking, "Was it because you hated Ethiopia that you sent him?
 Did you not know his conduct before, [and] so you sent him?"
 Another one is addressed to King George IV of Great Britain, asking for "one hundred cavalrymen, a carpenter, [and] a church builder who will build the way [you do] in your country".

 Sabagadis maintained constant communication with the most important Christian lords in Ethiopia.
 Building upon his reputation, he formed a coalition with the lords of Gojjam, Lasta and Semien against Ras Marye of Yejju, the Enderase or regent of the Emperor.
 Marye defeated Dejazmach Goshu in Gojjam, marched the bulk of his army to Lasta, then quickly turned to Semien Province and attacked Wube Haile Maryam.
 Subagadis watched the battle on the border of Lasta, and subsequently did not come to the aid of Wube.
 Wube preferred to submit to Marye rather than have to face him alone.
 Marye decided to put an end to the Tigrean threat.
-At the head of contingents from Yejju and Begemder and now (forcibly) supported by the armies of Wube and Goshu, Marye advanced beyond the Tekezé River into Tigray.
+At the head of contingents from Wollo, Yejju, Begemder and Amhara, and now (forcibly) supported by the armies of Wube and Goshu, Marye advanced beyond the Tekezé River into Tigray.

 Neither Sabagadis foreign contacts nor his military pact with Wube Hailemariam bore fruit.
 He was soon overtaken by a fresh outbreak of extensive fighting engulfing the whole of northern Ethiopia.
 Maruya won Wube to his side after initial military encounters led to the rampaging of his province of Semien.
-In 1830, Sabagadis ravaged Semien, having defeated and chased Wube out of his fortress called "Amba Tazzan" and "Amba Hay".
-Sabagadis then returned to Tigray after appointing Wube's rival and half-brother, Dejazmatch Merso Hailemariam, as the governor of Semien.
+In 1830, Sabagadis ravaged Semien, having defeated and even chased Wube out of his fortress called "Amba Tazzan" and "Amba Hay".
+Sabagadis then retired to Agame in Tigray after appointing Wube's rival and half-brother, Dejazmatch Merso Hailemariam, as his representative to Semien.